IN THIS ARTICLE

 Related Read: 65 Excel Interview Questions for Data Analysts

-Familiarity With Machine Learning, AI, and Natural Language Processing
+Familiarity With Machine Learning, AI, and NPL

 Data analysts with machine learning skills are incredibly valuable, even though machine learning is not an expected skill for most data analyst jobs.
 While data analytics is primarily concerned with data modeling and applied statistics, machine learning algorithms go a step further in obtaining insights and predicting future trends.